HauHH1910/dotfiles/README.md

 # Dotfiles configuration
 ---

-My personal dotfiles configuration for coding.
+This dotfiles configuration is for Java and React development using WSL2 in windows

 ## Technologies:
 - Neovim